dunst-project/dunst-project.org/content/documentation.md

 <p>Defines where the notifications should be placed in a multi-monitor setup.
 All values except <i>none</i> override the <b>monitor</b> setting.</p>

 <p>On Wayland there is no difference between mouse and keyboard focus.
-When either of the is used, the compositor will choose an output.
+When either of them is used, the compositor will choose an output.
 This will generally be the output last interacted with.</p>

 <dl>